 - The funding follows the full cost model and the SRC’s funding contribution comes to 100%.

 - Solving societal challenges requires not only research but also interaction aimed at societal impact between researchers and knowledge users through the whole course of the project.

 The funded consortia form a thematic programme, and the SRC grants separate funding to the coordinating programme director.
-The funding decisions are made by the SRC, which is an independent body established within the Academy of Finland.
+The funding decisions are made by the SRC, which is an independent body established within the Research Council of Finland.
 The SRC also monitors funded projects and assesses their impact.
 See the SRC members.